StackStorm/st2/docs/source/rules.rst

 In the ``matchregex`` case, ``pattern`` is a regular expression pattern which the trigger value needs to match.

-A list of all the available criteria operators is described bellow.
+A list of all the available criteria operators is described below.
 If you are missing some operator, you are welcome to code it up and submit a patch :)

 If the criteria key contains an operator like (-) then use the dictionary lookup format for specifying